Outline

 Damaged Plated Hole

-Figure 1: Drill out the hole using a Micro-Drill System and ball mill.
+Figure 1: Drill out the hole using a Micro-Drill System or Tool Grip and ball mill.

 Figure 2: The eyelet flange can be used to secure a new circuit in place.

-Figure 3: Set the eyelet using an Eyelet Press.
+Figure 3: Set the eyelet using an Eyelet Press or using a Tool Grip and Setting Tools.

 Eyelet Selection Criteria